Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates

-In particular, we seek to address the following key questions: \begin{itemize} \item \emph{Can one still hope to (nearly) preserve the optimal $\tilde{O}(1/\sqrt{T})$ rate of vanilla \(Q\)-learning?} \item \emph{What are the fundamental limits on performance imposed by the reward-corrupted attack model?} \end{itemize} As far as we are aware, despite the popularity of \(Q\)-learning, answers to neither of these basic questions are available in the literature.
+Specifically, we ask: (i) Can one still hope to (nearly) preserve the optimal $\widetilde{\mc{O}}(1/\sqrt{T})$ rate of vanilla \(Q\)-learning? (ii) What are the fundamental limits on performance imposed by the reward-corrupted attack model?
+As far as we are aware, despite the popularity of \(Q\)-learning, answers to neither of these basic questions are available in the literature.